sailakshmi-d/multi_region_disaster/README.md

-# Project Documentation: Multi-Region Disaster Recovery Solution on AWS using Terraform
+# Project Documentation: Multi-Region Disaster Recovery on AWS using Terraform
 =
 ---